 The final stage of the mediation involves bargaining over particular aspects of the proposal under consideration.
 Often, mediation participants can agree on an overall framework but disagree on details, often involving money, time with children, or other factors.
 At this stage, it is often helpful to think about the risks associated with both parties’ positions if the case were to proceed to trial.
 As a litigator for many years, I can offer my perspective on these risks.
 In this way, you can zero in on the key issues that are preventing settlement, assess the risks and values involved, and make an informed decision on whether to settle the case.

 As mediator, I do not consider it my job to pressure or cajole you into settling the case.
+Indeed, it is important for the parties to understand that they have equal power to walk away from the process at any time.
 Though I have tried many cases, I do not presume to have a crystal-ball knowledge of what a judge will do.
 Nor do I know what is ultimately best for the participants.
 It is my job, however, to develop one or more alternatives, in order to give you a choice as to how to move forward.
 You have a right to go to trial; and in mediation, you have the option of reaching a voluntary solution.
 Often, mediation participants face a range of choices, all of which, unfortunately, may be bad ones.
 Your job is to consider which is the “least bad” option – one with which you must live for the long term.
 Only you can make that decision.
 For that reason, I consider you – and the other participants – to be master of the process.

-The cost of mediation is $60 per hour, per party for domestic relations mediations and $75 per hour, per party, for civil and commercial mediations.
-Mediations are set for a minimum of two hours, so the minimum required initial payment for each party is $120 or $150, depending on the type of case, payable to “Tweedy Law LLC”.
+The cost of mediation is $75 per hour, per party for domestic relations mediations and district court civil and commercial mediations, and $50 per hour, per party, for county court civil and commercial mediations.
+Mediations are set for a minimum of two hours, so the minimum required initial payment for each party is $150 or $100, depending on the type of case, payable to “Tweedy Law LLC”.
 You can also pay by credit card, using the "Make a Payment" page of this website.
 Sessions are often scheduled for longer if parties face complex issues and sincerely want to give the mediation process its best chance of success.
-Each additional hour costs each participant an additional $60/75.
+Each additional hour costs each participant an additional $75/50.
 Advance payment for the number of hours reserved should be received 10 days prior to the date of the mediation.
 If the mediation is scheduled fewer than 10 days in advance, then payment may be made at beginning of the mediation session.
 If the mediation fee is not paid by the start of the session, the mediation will be cancelled or postponed until after payment is received.
 If the mediation session lasts longer than the amount of time initially reserved, payment for the additional time is expected at the end of the mediation session.
 I can receive cash, checks, or credit cards at the mediation session.

 If you are unable to pay the mediation fee, and if the court had determined that you are indigent within the last six months, you may qualify to have your share of the mediation fee, up to three hours, reduced.
 You will receive a letter from me at the time the mediation date is set, providing details and forms for requesting a reduced fee.
 Please note that parties with attorneys are usually not approved for the reduced fee, unless the lawyers are proving the services pro bono.